 Credit risk exposures (excluding specific risk on available-for-sale and held-for-trading portfolio) include all credit exposures as per RBI guidelines on exposure norms and investments in the held-to-maturity category.
 Exposures to regulatory capital instruments of subsidiaries that are deducted from the capital funds have been excluded.

-The following table sets forth the details of credit exposure at September 30, 2020 a.
-Geographic distribution of exposures at September 30, 2020
+The following table sets forth the details of credit exposure at September 30, 2021